Vimbayinashe/student-management-system/README.md

           ```

 5. **DELETE**  /api/v1/subjects/{id}
-    - Description - delete a subject with the given ID from the system
+    - Description - delete a subject with the given ID
     - Path Parameters
         - **id** - an integer that represents the subject's ID number in the system
     - Request body - none